 Each of these different areas (which I call subsystems) has its own database, its own set of inputs and outputs, and its own set of business rules.
 They are integrated by virtue of the fact that data can be shared.
 For example, the ORDER subsystem references the PARTY subsystem for details of customers or suppliers, and references the PRODUCT subsystem for details of products and services which can be bought or sold.
 It would be very inefficient if the ORDER subsystem had its own tables for customers, suppliers and products.

 When a novice programmer first examines different domains within an enterprise application a casual glance will immediately highlight the differences:

-That novice will then assume that because each domain is so different from the others that it will require a totally different design and therefore totally different code to implement that design.
+That novice will then assume that because each domain is so different from the others that it will require a totally different design methodology and therefore totally different code to implement that design.
 However, when you have built as many database applications as I have you will quickly learn that the differences actually hide a number of similarities which provide opportunities for significant amounts of reusable and sharable code.
 An experienced programmer will tell you that the more reusable code you have then the less code you have to write.
 This leads to shorter development timescales, lower costs, quicker time-to-market (TTM) and easier maintenance.